Chapter 13. Preparing and uploading cloud images by using RHEL image builder

 If any of the Detection Items fail, follow the instructions in the terminal to correct it.

-11.6.2.
-Uploading customized RHEL images to Alibaba
+13.6.2.
+Uploading customized RHEL images to Alibaba Copy linkLink copied to clipboard!

-image you created by using RHEL image builder to the Object Storage Service (OSS).
+You can upload a customized AMI image you created by using RHEL image builder to the Object Storage Service (OSS).

 Prerequisites